Armidon1/Obsidian-University/University/Magistrale/Cybersecurity/3 CFU/2 - Network Security.md

 - The typical network design is based on the concept of **"internal trust"**.

 - The world is divided into two zones: "external" (untrusted) and "internal" (trusted).
+So the border between the trusted network and the outside needs to be setupped

 - The transfer of data is only possible through controlled checkpoints (the **firewall**, or "moat").